kodeaffe/jw2html/README.rst

 Usage
 =====

-Edit settings.py to match your login / password
-(or leave it empty, most articles are available freely anyway)
+Copy settings.py.example to settings.py and edit it to match your login / password (or leave it empty, most articles are available freely anyway).

 Import the class wherever you want or run it like this: